 Each measure begins and ends with a bar line.
 The bar lines are placed depending on the time signature.
 For example, if the piece has a 4/4 time signature, the bar lines will be placed after every 4 beats.
 If the time signature is ¾, they will be placed after every 3 beats.
 At the end of the piece, there will be a large bar line and skinny bar line placed next to each other.
 These are called an ending double bar line and let you know that the piece is over.
 If there are two dots in front of the double bar line, it means that you should repeat a section.

-Now that you know more about the grand staff, you are ready to play some music!
+Now you are ready to play some music!
 Check out Hoffman Academy for piano lessons, sheet music, and more.
 Have fun and happy playing!